 A nurse’s assistant comes to spend the day with her to complete daily living activities (ADLs) like:

-• assistance with transferring from sitting to standing or standing to lying down.
+- Assistance with transferring from sitting to standing or from standing to lying down

-The nurse’s assistant leaves every evening when Andrea gets finished with work, but Andrea’s home life is starting to be affected.
+The nurse’s assistant leaves every evening when Andrea finishes work, but Andrea’s home life is starting to be affected.
 She hasn’t seen her children for more than a few hours a week, and she’s considering reaching out for full-time help.

 When 24/7 care is essential in cases like this, an assisted living center may actually save you money.